HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 #### Pull gossip protocol

 - In all forms of gossip, it takes O(log(N)) rounds before N/2 gets the gossip
   - Why?
-Because that's the fatest you can spread a message - a spanning tree with fanout(degree) of constant degree has O(long(N)) total nodes
+Because that's the fastest you can spread a message - a spanning tree with fanout(degree) of constant degree has O(long(N)) total nodes
-- Thereafter, pull gossip is faster than pysh gossip
+- Thereafter, pull gossip is faster than push gossip
 - ***Second half of pull gossip finished in time O(log(log(N)))***

 #### Topology-Aware gossip